Resources for Schools

 The Anglo-Saxons had an extensive vocabulary to describe hills and mountains.
 Find out why that was by building 3D models of four Shropshire hills and mountains.
 This exciting resource pack provides downloadable instructions, mountain templates and images of the hills, so that you can see what you're constructing.
 All you'll need is a printer, paper, cardboard, scissors and glue!
 Have fun!

-Instructions for download: Shropshire Hills and Mountains
+Lesson Plan: Shropshire Hills and Mountains

 Stottesdon Contour Map

 View Edge Contour Map